openplotter/docs/description/features.rst

 :Notifications:	Set thresholds for any parameter to trigger visual and sound notifications or trigger multiple custom actions.

-:IoT: Monitor what happens on your boat when you are not there or activate devices remotely.
+:IoB: Internet of Boats.
+Monitor what happens on your boat when you are not there or activate devices remotely.